-The Forest tradition is one branch of the Theravāda Buddhist tradition.
-Theravāda Buddhism, also known as the Southern School of Buddhism, is present throughout Thailand, Burma, and Sri Lanka.
-The Theravāda tradition is grounded in the discourses recorded in the Pāli Canon, the oldest Buddhist scriptures.
+The Forest tradition is a branch of Theravāda Buddhism.
+Theravāda, “the Way of the Elders,” is also known as the Southern School of Buddhism, and is present throughout Thailand, Burma, and Sri Lanka.
+It is grounded in the discourses recorded in the Pāli Canon, the oldest Buddhist scriptures.

 Historical Significance of Forest Monasticism

-Origins of the Contemporary Thai Forest Tradition
+The Contemporary Thai Forest Tradition

 The Forest Tradition Goes West